huggingface/transformers/docs/source/en/perf_train_gpu_many.md

 If your model can comfortably fit onto a single GPU, you have two primary options:

 1. DDP - Distributed DataParallel
-2. [ZeRO](https://arxiv.org/pdf/1910.02054) - depending on the situation and configuration used, this method may or may not be faster, however, it's worth experimenting with it.
+2. [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054) - depending on the situation and configuration used, this method may or may not be faster, however, it's worth experimenting with it.

 **Case 2: Your model doesn't fit onto a single GPU:**